 An employment rejection letter lets applicants know they have not been chosen for a job.
-It gives your company a template to respectfully inform job candidates of bad news.
+It gives your company a template to inform job candidates of bad news respectfully.
 It allows them to continue their job search instead of waiting to hear if they got a position with your company.

 What is an Employment Rejection Letter?